 Informal tango in Plaza Dorrego Buenos Aires © Judith Duk

-Aside from the museums, flea market and dancers, another of the main attractions of the square is simply the people watching.
-Visitors to Buenos Aires would be remiss in not setting aside a whole afternoon to sit at an outdoor bar or cafe table and while away the time until the dancers arrive for the evenings festivities.
+Aside from the museums, flea markets and dancers, another of the square's main attractions is simply the people watching.
+Visitors to Buenos Aires will not regret an afternoon spent whiling away the hours at a sidewalk cafe, soaking in the atmosphere and admiring the passers-by until the dancers arrive for the evening's festivities.